Public transportation in Greater Cleveland has a long and proud history. Here is a timeline.

 RTA integrated operations from the City of Euclid.

-May, RTA created the 28-member Citizens Participation Advisory Committee.
-In 1989, this group became the Citizen’s Advisory Committee.
+May, RTA created a 28-member Citizens Participation Advisory Committee.
+In 1989, this became the Citizen’s Advisory Committee.
 In 1999, it became the Citizen’s Advisory Board.

 April 21, RTA began a $100 million, 16-month reconstruction of the light-rail lines.